cmohge1/lrbs-scholarly-editing/README.md

 # Synopsis

 Welcome to the London Rare Books School summer 2018 module on Digital Scholarly Editing (2-6 July).
-This week will be an intense look at the traditions and principles of scholarly editing and textual scholarship, coupled with an intensive bootcamp on the fundamentals of creating digital editions.
+This week will be an intense study of the traditions and principles of scholarly editing, coupled with a bootcamp on the fundamentals of creating digital editions.

 Course readings are either hyperlinked in the plan of each of day or downloadable in the [readings subdirectory](/readings).
 (Please save paper by reading these on your computer or tablet.)